BeatriceM476/Final-project/README.md

 This project analyzes data from the public libraries of Pankow (Berlin) to explore user behavior, collection management, and library performance.
 It demonstrates how data-driven insights can support decision-making and strategic development in public libraries.

-## 🎯 Objectives
-- Provide an overview of user profiles
-- Disprove common assumptions about collection management
-- Explore spatial patterns through data mapping
-- Evaluate the collection with key performance indicators (KPI)
-- Present a dashboard as a tool for library management

 ## 📄 Project Presentation

 [![Project Presentation](./images/presentation_preview.jpeg)](./docs/Pankow_libraries_Presentation.pdf)